vmwshop/tutorials/openrefine.md

 ## Getting Started

-To get started, there is no account sign up!
-All you need to do is visit **[the OpenRefine Downloads Page](https://openrefine.org/download.html)** and pick the download kit that is applicable to your operating system.
+To get started, there is no account sign up.
+All you need to do is visit [the OpenRefine Downloads Page](https://openrefine.org/download.html) and pick the download kit that is applicable to your operating system.

 > _NOTE_: If using a Mac, you may get a security warning that your computer doesn’t recognize the developer and won’t let you open the application.
 If that is the case, then go to your System Settings > Security & Privacy > Click the lock icon in the bottom left corner of the window > Click the _“Open Anyway”_ button in the _“Allow apps downloaded from”_ section of your General
 Settings.
 Open it again and you should be good to go!

-Once you have the app downloaded and installed simply launch the app, upload your data, and start working!
+Once you have the app downloaded and installed simply launch the app, upload your data, and start working.
 As a reminder, when you launch the OpenRefine app, your default internet browser will open.
 This is how you interact with the application even though your data is still being hosted locally on your personal drive.
 So no need to worry about the security of your data!

 ## Cleaning Up Your Data